 Become a member

-Barbara Jefferis Awawrd
+Barbara Jefferis Award

 Terms and Conditions

-Barbara Jefferis Award 2024
+Terms and Conditions for 2026 Barbara Jefferis Award

-Eligibility for Entry
+Eligibility

-1. The Award is for a novel (book-length work of fiction) first published commercially and distributed in the period 1 January 2022 – 31 December 2023 (“Publication Period”).
+1. The Award is for a novel (book-length work of fiction) first published commercially and distributed in the period 1 January 2024 – 31 December 2025 (“Publication Period”).

 2. The novel must be in English.
 Translation of novels into the English language are eligible provided that the English language version was first published in the Publication Period.